tuwilof/esplanade/README.md

 ### prefix

 Prefix of API requests.
 Example: `'/api'`.
-Validation will not be performed if the request path does not start with a prefix.
+The prefix is added to the requests in the documentation.

 ## License